dyarosla/dvar/README.md

 a.set(10);

-// Observer not called yet, as b is lazy-evaluated
+// Observer not called yet, as b is lazily evaluated

 b.get(); // observer called, tracing old:1003 -> new:13
 ```